martinkarugaba/pokemon-dashboard/README.md

 - **Question_2** How to add like

-  - Answer_2 Just Tap on heart button and wait for while
+  - Answer_2 Just Tap on the heart button and wait for awhile

 <p align="right">(<a href="#readme-top">back to top</a>)</p>